 Since then I have noticed that more and more French people in fact speak even a little bit of English (as well as other languages).
 It’s all that EU togetherness and social media sharing, not to mention pop music, I am sure.

-Where we live, in a small village, we have people wanting to practise with us whenever possible, whatever their level.
-However, that is not to say our conversations don’t at least start in French, and then when an opportunity opens itself they insert a word or phrase they know to assist the understanding or to simply take a chance at speaking an English word.
+Where I live, in a small village, I have people wanting to practise with me whenever possible, whatever their level.
+That is not to say our conversations aren’t in French.
+Usually they are.
+But when an opportunity opens itself they enjoy inserting a word or phrase they know, to assist the understanding or to simply take a chance at speaking an English word.

 French People and Food